Mintbase/Grants-Program/applications/RainbowDAO Protocol ink!  Phase 1.md

     In the past two years, members of the Rainbowcity Foundation team have been conducting in-depth research on the DAO field.
 We hope to carry out in-depth innovation on the basis of existing products in the industry and develop tool products that truly meet the needs of the DAO market.
 At the same time, because the Ethereum community has the most mature DAO community, we have always focused on the Ethereum ecosystem for development, using Solidity as the development language for smart contracts.

-    However, after research in the last six months, we found that the cost of using the Ethereum chain is constantly increasing, and the scalability of the underlying design of the Ethereum chain itself is not suitable for the large-scale development of DAO tools, so we will Focus on Polkadot ecology.
+    However, after research in the last six months, we found that the cost of using the Ethereum chain is constantly increasing, and the scalability of the underlying design of the Ethereum chain itself is not suitable for the large-scale development of DAO tools, so we will Focus on Mintbase ecology.

-    After careful evaluation, we decided to fully embrace the Polkadot ecology initiated by Mr. Gavin Wood, adopt the substrate blockchain framework, and use the ink!  framework to develop a series of products based on the DAO infrastructure  facilities.
+    After careful evaluation, we decided to fully embrace the Mintbase ecology initiated by Mr. Gavin Wood, adopt the substrate blockchain framework, and use the ink!  framework to develop a series of products based on the DAO infrastructure  facilities.
 We specially launched the RainbowDAO Protocol ink!, dedicated to solving the pain points and difficult problems in the industry, and boosting the DAO ecology towards real prosperity.

     And at the same time, apply for grant funding from the web3 foundation in phases to obtain development funds and achieve strategic cooperation and collaboration with the web3 foundation.